schneems/rust_macro_tutorial/docs/070_add_field_attributes.md

 :::-> $ grep -A1000 'if let Some\(\(_, span\)\) = ignore' cache_diff_derive/src/shared.rs | awk '/^        }/ {print; exit} {print}'
 ```

 Then default values are defined and a `ParseField` is returned.

-It might seem like we added a lot of code, but most of this boils down to:
+We added a lot of code making many small steps.
+This process  boils down to:

 - Define all valid attributes in a `ParseAttribute` enum with a `KnownAttribute` discriminant
 - Implement `syn::parse::Parse` for these enums
 - Implement a function that takes in a `&[syn::Attribute]` and returns `HashMap` that allows us to pull out the `ParseAttribute`
 - Add any new fields needed to your `ParseField` struct
 - Adjust your building functions to use the new attribute information collected.

-Sometimes, it's easier to go the other direction.
-You can define the fields you need for `ParseField` and then figure out the API you want to make to support it, but from a testing perspective, it's easier to start with smaller parsers and gradually combine them to build bigger ones.

 We're done with the field modifications but haven't implemented the logic in our primary derive function yet.
 We will do that shortly.
 We also haven't added a test for this new syntax.